brugr9/UEPluginIntegrationTool/README.md

 #### 2.2.1.
 Abstract Socket Actor

-A Next-Gen socket can link an endpoint, more precisely it can bind a local address or connect to a remote address.
+A NNG socket can link an endpoint, more precisely it can bind a local address or connect to a remote address.
 Therefore, `NngSocketActor` has:

 * Variables, Endpoint:
   * Transport Type (`Select`): `tcp` (default), `inproc`